Lodoelama/Web-Application-CTF/README.md

 After logging into Kali and navigating to the correct directory, started the Docker container that held the 'Rekall' web application.
 Accessed the application at `http://192.168.14.35` and clicked "Get Started".

 ## Flags

-The detailed information about each flag and the corresponding exploitation technique are as follows.
-Click on the flags to see the associated images.

-## Flags

-The detailed information about each flag and the corresponding exploitation technique are as follows.
-Click on the links to view the associated images.

 ## Flag 1: Reflected XSS on 'Welcome' Page